These notes apply to applicants wishing to obtain a Police Certificate for immigration purposes.

 You will need to send the endorsement page of the application form and your photograph to someone who can endorse it for you.

-Please contact ACRO Customer Services.
+Please contact ACRO Customer Services for further advice.

 request is used to provide an applicant with details of any information held

 No, the Embassies and High Commissions will only accept the ACRO Police Certificate.

-No, the ACRO Police Certificate can only be used for submission to the relevant
+ACRO Police Certificate can only be used for submission to the relevant

 We are unable to check the Police National Computer in advance of an application being made, as we have to ensure that the Data Protection Act is complied with.
 We cannot advise on specific cases without the application being logged with us.